 Learn more about Auckland’s technology sector from these industry websites and reports:

-- Investor’s Guide to the New Zealand Tech Sector 2019 published by the Ministry of Business, Innovation and Employment (MBIE).
+- 2021 Investor’s Guide to the New Zealand Tech Sector, sponsored by Auckland Unlimited

 - GridAKL, the city’s innovation campus in Wynyard Quarter.